ThorsGirdle/Toxic-Stall/README.md

 **Jokers**
 Paldean Wooper: Gains $5 when a face card is destroyed

+Croagunk: If scored hand has exactly 1 scoring Heart, each played card gives +3 Mult when scored

+Venipede: 1 in 7 chance to enhance first scoring card with Toxic, increase odd per played hand

 Foongus: Holding Black Sludge Toxic cards gain X0.15 at round start (this line is very subject to change)

-Venipede: 1 in 7 chance to enhance first scoring card with Toxic, increase odd per played hand

 Klink: Gain $1 when 12 cards are drawn in a blind